toto123k/AI-DM/README.md

 *TunnelVision: Because your AI deserves better than Ctrl+F.* 📺🐰

-*Built with ❤️ and way too much caffeine for the SillyTavern community*
+*Built with ❤️ and way too much caffeine and sugar to be healthy.*